About the Major

 LAST majors must complete Stage II of the General Education Expectations.

-Admission to the major requires (a) competence in either Spanish or Portuguese; (b) an academic record that shows ability both in Latin American Studies and in the intended department of concentration; and (c) a judgment by core LAST faculty that you are likely to be able to maintain a grade point average of B- or better in all courses taken at Wesleyan that are cross-listed with LAST.
-For additional details, click here
+Admission to the major requires (a) competence in either Spanish or Portuguese; (b) an academic record that shows ability both in Latin American studies and in the intended department of concentration; and (c) a judgment by core LAST faculty that you are likely to be able to maintain a grade point average of B- or better in all courses taken at Wesleyan that are cross-listed with LAST.
+For additional details, please visit http://www.wesleyan.edu/last/formajors/index.html.

-Of the twelve courses required to complete the LAST major, two are mandatory: LAST 226 (Spanish American Literature and Civilization) and LAST 245 (Survey of Latin American History).
+Of the 12 courses required to complete the LAST major, two are mandatory: LAST226 (Spanish American Literature and Civilization) and LAST245 (Survey of Latin American History).
 Each of these mandatory courses must be taken at Wesleyan.

 One additional LAST-cross-listed social science course is also mandatory.
 It, too, must be taken at Wesleyan.